-When dinner was over it was over; my brother and sister went to the front room, my dad went to sit in the bathroom and fill it with smoke.
-A couple of of sawdust coated hamburger clumps fell out of his pants cuffs on the way.
+When dinner was over it was over; my brother and sister went to the front room, my dad went to sit in the bathroom, filling it with smoke.
+A couple of sawdust coated hamburger clumps fell out of his khaki pants cuffs on the way.
 I picked them up and then helped my mom clear the table and get it ready for poker night.
 My dad and some of his buddies played cards in our kitchen sometimes.
-If there was any chance she hadn’t told him yet, so as not to ruin his mood for the game, I thought I might still earn a reprieve.
+If there was any chance she hadn’t told him yet, so as not to ruin his mood for the game, I thought I might still earn a reprieve through my helpfulness.

 This was it.
 It was going to be a public execution.